-Once you have verified that your guitar parts are in good shape and not causing your premature string failure, explore your pick type.
+Once you have verified that your guitar parts are in good shape.
+If not causing your premature string failure, explore your pick type.
 If you are using a rigid material, try something softer and see if it helps.

 Maybe it’s too thick and causing you to snap strings as often as you do.
 Try something lighter and see if it makes a difference.

 Sometimes as guitarists, we get very passionate about our music.
 This is especially true when playing gigs or in front of an audience.
 We may not notice it, but our playing becomes more aggressive and can add too much stress to the strings.

 If you find that you are breaking strings, but the guitar is in perfect shape, you might want to look at how you play.
 If the string gauge is pretty light, they might not be able to take the extra abuse.

 Adjust how you play and try and work out your strumming technique.
 If you realize that you might be a bit heavy-handed, try and play lighter at least while practicing.

 You could also consider using bigger strings that can take more abuse.
 If you don’t bend a lot, then this might be the perfect fit for your tone and the string performance.